 - Using PickFu, most polls complete in less than 15 minutes.

 - The cost of traditional split testing on Amazon is often unpredictable.
 You need to pay for the testing software you’re using to split test, as well as the cost of the ads you’re running to build traffic.
-In addition, you risk losing revenue with a live test if one version has an adverse effect on sales.

 - With PickFu, the cost is a flat fee.
 Polling starts at $50 but changes with different options you can use to customize your poll.